Lake Superior State University 2014 Banished Words List

-While the U.S. Congress has been kicking the can down the road and inching closer to the fiscal cliff, the word gurus at Lake Superior State University have doubled-down on their passion for the language and have released their 38th annual List of Words to be Banished from the Queen's English for Misuse, Overuse and General Uselessness.
+After much twerking and gnashing of hashtags, the word-watchers at Lake Superior State University have released their 39th annual List of Words to be Banished from the Queen's English for Misuse, Overuse and General Uselessness.

 The list, compiled from nominations sent to LSSU throughout the year, is released each year on New Year's Eve.
 It dates back to Dec.
 31, 1975, when former LSSU Public Relations Director Bill Rabe (RAY-bee) and some colleagues cooked up the whimsical idea to banish overused words and phrases from the language.
 They issued the first list on New Year's Day 1976.
 Much to the delight of word enthusiasts everywhere, the list has stayed the course into a fourth decade.